PySport/kloppy/README.md

 ### <a name="models"></a>Standardized models
 Most providers use different names for the same thing.
 This module tries to model the real world as much as possible.
 Understandable models are important and in some cases this means performance is subordinate to models that are easy to reason about.
-Please browse to source of `domain.models` to find our the models that are available.
+Please browse to source of `domain.models` to find the available models.

 ### <a name="deserializing"></a>(De)serializing data
 When working with tracking- or event data we need to deserialize it from the format the provider uses. **kloppy**